Do I need to apply to Western Oklahoma State College?

 Students are also required to complete the Learning Styles Questionnaire (14 questions) and the Personality Profile (15 questions).

 Can I use my HESI A2 Admission scores from last year when I applied?

 No. All prospective students will need to take the HESI A2 exam each year that they apply to the nursing program.

 What is the recommended score for the HESI A2?

-We highly recommend that you achieve at least an 80% in each area.
-The math, reading, and vocabulary are actually constructed for 10-12 grade level.
+We highly recommend that you achieve at least an 80% within each area.
+The math, reading, and vocabulary are actually constructed for a 10th-12th grade high-school level student.
 The science section is designed at the college level.
-Applicants must score at least an 84 in the Reading section and a 74 in the Math section to be considered.
+Applicants must score at least an 84 in the Reading section and a 74 in the Math section in order for their application to be considered.

 What GPA is needed to be considered for the program?

 An overall GPA of at least 2.0 is required to be considered for the program.
 An overall GPA is computed from ALL college courses you have taken, to include non-requisite courses to the nursing program.
 Some colleges have academic forgiveness which will give you a retention GPA.
 The retention GPA will not be used to determined the number of points you will receive during the selection preocess.